-Wastewater Sampling Equipment
+Wastewater Sampling Equipment Policy Example

 The POTW may use one or more of the following portable samplers, ISCO Ultra-Sonic flow meters, SIGMA Depth Sensor samplers, and SIGMA pH Probe samplers.
 Safety equipment and other necessary equipment are also used.
+There are many different manufactures of this type of equipment.